Vallllet/about_me/README.md

 find my place in this _World_

 ### achievments at now:
-- golden metal at school (11 grades)
+- golden medal at school (11 grades)
 - 100/100 at chemistry **"ЕГЭ"**
 - 3 and a half years spent on medical university
 ### and then goes not really achievments, but this is my path: